DES-Lab/Q-learning-under-Partial-Observability/README.md

 To make Alergia faster, we interface to [jAlergia](https://github.com/emuskardin/jAlergia/tree/master) with AALpy.
 Ensure that you have java added to the path.
 If you have Java >= 12, provided `alergia.jar` should work out of the box.
-If you have lower version of Java added to your path, please compile your own .jar file and replace the one present in the reposatory.
+If you have lower version of Java added to your path , please compile your own .jar file and replace the one present in the reposatory.
 ```
 git clone https://github.com/emuskardin/jAlergia
 gradlew jar